avihu111/avihu111.github.io/_drafts/2018-11-30-measuring-understanding.md

 But, generation is neither necessary nor sufficient.

 - Not necessary.
 We "understand" that we evloved from bacteria despite the fact that we cannot generate this phenomena.
 - Not sufficient.
-A NN can generate its training data, but it does not understand its training data. (recovering a minimal representation, compression?)
+A NN could just memory its training data, but it does not understand its training data... (recovering a minimal representation, compression?)

-There are different levels of understanding.
+There are different levels of explanation?

+## Understanding as reachability

+Understanding seems to involve a few ideas.

+If you understand X, you can;
+- explain it.
+- use it flexibly to do Y.

+Related to reachability and connectedness.

 ## Examples